Harassment: New Jersey's Law Against Discrimination ("LAD")

 The LAD prohibits employers from discriminating in any job-related action, including recruitment, interviewing, hiring, promotions, discharge, compensation and the terms, conditions and privileges of employment on the basis of any of the law's specified protected categories.
 These protected categories are race, creed, color, national origin, nationality, ancestry, age, sex (including pregnancy and sexual harassment), marital status, domestic partnership status, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, liability for military service, or mental or physical disability, including HIV/AIDS and related illnesses.
 The LAD prohibits intentional discrimination based on any of these characteristics.
 Intentional discrimination may take the form of differential treatment or statements and conduct that reflect discriminatory animus or bias.

 Canada

 In 1984, the Canadian Human Rights Act prohibited sexual harassment in workplaces under federal jurisdiction.

 United Kingdom

-In the UK, there are a number of laws protecting people from harassment, including the Protection from Harassment Act 1997 and the Criminal Justice and Public Order Act 1994.
+In the UK, there are a number of laws protecting people from harassment, including the Protection from Harassment Act 1997 and the Criminal Justice and Police Act 2001.
+The Crime and Disorder Act 1998 creates racially or religiously aggravated versions of the Protection from Harassment Act 1997 offences, which have harsher penalties.
+Where a Protection from Harassment Act 1997 offence involves hostility based upon sexual orientation, transgender identity or disability then the sentence uplift provisions of the Sentencing Act 2020 apply.
+The Malicious Communications Act 1988 makes it an offence to send communications that may cause anxiety and distress.
+Harassment is unlawful under the Equality Act 2010.
+The Protection from Eviction Act 1977, deals with some types of landlord harassment.